Flying and gliding animals

 Greylag geese (Anser anser).
 Birds are one of only four taxonomic groups to have evolved powered flight.

+A number of animals are capable of aerial locomotion, either by active flight, passive gliding or, in rare occasions, ballooning, also known as kiting.
+Such animals typically have appendages that interact with air to generate lift in order to overcome the weight of their own body and any payload they are carrying (e.g. food, prey or nesting materials).
+The majority of flying and glide animals are terrestrial, although species from one extant taxon, the flying fish, are aquatic.

-A number of animals are capable of aerial locomotion, either by powered flight or by gliding.
-This trait has appeared by evolution many times, without any single common ancestor.
-Flight has evolved at least four times in separate animals: insects, pterosaurs, birds, and bats.
-Gliding has evolved on many more occasions.
-Usually the development is to aid canopy animals in getting from tree to tree, although there are other possibilities.
-Gliding, in particular, has evolved among rainforest animals, especially in the rainforests in Asia (most especially Borneo) where the trees are tall and widely spaced.
-Several species of aquatic animals and a few amphibians and reptiles have also evolved this gliding flight ability, typically as a means of evading predators.
+The ability to fly or glide has appeared via convergent evolution many times throughout the history of life.
+Wing-powered flight has evolved prominently in at least four terrestrial clades: pterygote insects, pterosaurs, birds and bats.
+Gliding and kiting, which are essentially controlled, prolonged free falls, have evolved on many more occasions, primarily among arboreal species, especially in the rainforests of Asia and most especially Borneo.
+This is likely due to the height of the trees, which makes it costly to descend and travel between trees, and the density of groundcover, which favours ambush predators.
+Several species of amphibians, such as flying frogs, and reptiles, such as flying lizards and flying snakes, have also evolved gliding ability, typically as a means of escape behaviour to evade predators.
+Kiting, which resembles paragliding or kitesurfing, has developed among several species of silk-spinning arthropods, such as spiders, spider mites and some caterpillars, as a means of airborne dispersal.

 Types

 Animal aerial locomotion can be divided into two categories: powered and unpowered.
 In unpowered modes of locomotion, the animal uses aerodynamic forces exerted on the body due to wind or falling through the air.
-In powered flight, the animal uses muscular power to generate aerodynamic forces to climb or to maintain steady, level flight.
-Those who can find air that is rising faster than they are falling can gain altitude by soaring.
+In powered flight, the animal either uses muscular power or natural forces to generate aerodynamic forces to climb or to maintain steady, level flight.
+Those which can find air that is rising faster than they are falling can gain altitude by soaring.

-Unpowered
+Unpowered flight

-These modes of locomotion typically require an animal start from a raised location, converting that potential energy into kinetic energy and using aerodynamic forces to control trajectory and angle of descent.
+These modes of locomotion typically require that an animal start from a raised location, converting that potential energy into kinetic energy and using aerodynamic forces to control trajectory and angle of descent.
 Energy is continually lost to drag without being replaced, thus these methods of locomotion have limited range and duration.